TammyGirl2015/love-rock-paper-scissors/README.md

 # LOVE-ROCK-PAPER-SCISSORS

 ## Welcome to my version of rock-paper-scissors.
-It is played in the tradiitonal way except it is a human againsta  computer.
+It is played in the tradiitonal way except it is a human against a  computer.
 I had much fun learning to do this and despite some setbacks, i hope you enjoy the program.

 ## PREREQUISITES
 To be able to run the program, the user is required to have the Heroku App as it runs from a terminal in the application.